zettastor/zettastor.github.io/src/pages/en/compile.md

 To build Thrift from source look at [installation instructions](https://thrift.apache.org/docs/install/).
 Pay attention to the OS notes, there are are some system specific requirements.

 #### Protocol Buffers (Protobuf)
-First check whether you can download a [protobuf 3.5.1 pre-built binary](https://github.com/protocolbuffers/protobuf/releases/tag/v3.5.1).
+First check whether you can download a [Protobuf 3.5.1 pre-built binary](https://github.com/protocolbuffers/protobuf/releases/tag/v3.5.1).
 If you would like to build protoc binary from source, see the [installation instructions](https://github.com/protocolbuffers/protobuf/blob/main/src/README.md).

 ## II.
 Downloading the Source
 The repositories of ZettaStor DBS must be organized in a hierarchy structure, use the following commands to download the source code: